Islamic Studies Curriculum

 Ready to Explore Islamic Studies?

-Download a free sample lesson and see how our narrative pedagogy brings Islamic Studies to life at every grade level.
+Download a free sample lesson and experience the MLS approach to structured Islamic learning at every grade level.

 MLS Curriculum Assistant